actually-jmelly/actually-jmelly/README.md

 hello

-i like the zippy zaps
+coding is cool

 i'm trying out arduino stuff

-please tell me if you know why arduino diagrams sometimes have the word 'HUHU' on 4 digit 7 semgment displays
+please tell me if you know why arduino diagrams sometimes have the word 'HUHU' on 4 digit 7 segment displays

 anyway that's me